doritak/resume-dora-novoa/README.md

 ---

-Built with Django and deployed on AWS
+Built with Django and deployed on AWS App Runner